Loretta Lynn Turns 90 – Here are Five Things to Know About the Country Music Legend - NewsBreak

 Just over an hour outside of Nashville is Loretta Lynn’s ranch.
 The property features six museums, gift shop, and an exact replica of her Butcher Holler home.
 You can even camp on the property.
 The ranch has its own zip code and post office.
 There’s an ongoing calendar of events, find them here.

-The post Loretta Lynn Turns 90 – Here are Five Things to Know About the Country Music Legend appeared first on Wilson County Source .
+The post Loretta Lynn Turns 90 – Here are Five Things to Know About the Country Music Legend appeared first on Cheatham County Source .

 Comments / 0